joergschultzelutter/robotframework-aprslib/README.md

     #
     # Therefore, I don't care about this case and simply expect to receive a message with a
     # msgno present.
 Additionally, keep in mind that alphanumeric message number qualifiers
     # are currently not parsed by the aprslib library.
-For simpllicity reas
     ${msgno_string}=        Get Message Number Value From APRS Packet   ${packet}

     # If we have received an ack or a rej, we simply ignore the message and start anew